rohan-v8rma/Verilog-Vectors/README.md

 # Verilog Module

 A module is a block of Verilog code that implements certain functionality.

+Modules can be implemented in terms of design algorithm without concern for the hardware implementation.
+This is part of the BEHAVIORAL level of abstraction in Verilog.

 Modules can be embedded/instantiated within other modules, and a higher level module can communicate with its lower-level modules using their `input` and `output` [ports](#verilog-ports).